polymonster/pmtech/source/readme.md

 pmtech source is split into two static libraries

 ## pen
-Contains platform / operating system specific code and other utility code which is required at this low level.
-It serves mainly as an abstraction layer for multi platform support, it has the following modules:
+Contains platform system specific code and utility code which is required at this low level, it contains the following modules:

 - Renderer
 - OS